 Deploying a service mesh helps in avoiding downtime as an app grows.
 It provides complete visibility, resilience, traffic, and security control of services with little or no change to the existing code, thus freeing developers from the pains of building new codes to address networking concerns.

-Using a service mesh offers a number of advantages including,
+Using a service mesh offers several advantages including,

 With its incredible capabilities of service-level visibility, tracing, and monitoring, a service mesh renders deep insights and granular observability into distributed services.
 It acts as an important means to provide useful and detailed information on what is happening at the application level.
 It brings visibility into the application, thus allowing businesses to learn in-depth about the health status of each service and the overall application.
 Engineering teams can troubleshoot and alleviate incidents with better visibility and remove bottlenecks if any so that the app keeps functioning well.